Aircooled VW Oil Beeper

 Connect it to the VW engine oil pressure light wire where it attaches to the back of the speedometer (it's wired in parallel to the bulb, so the red wire goes to one of the fuses for power, and the black wire splices into the oil light wire that grounds at the sensor on the engine).

+You don't have to run any wires back to the engine, it uses the same oil sensor & wire that comes w/ the car.
 Mount the Beeper next to the fuse box under the dash, inside the cab where you can hear it.
 Up close they're all too loud (60 to 180 Db) but VWs are usually loud so an acceptable noise level can be negotiated with a piece of tape partially covering the sound hole.

 The good news is it'll save you hundreds or thousands of dollars in engine repair by waking you from your slack-jawed reverie.
 The bad news is you'll want to rip it out every few months because it'll drive you nuts whenever the key's on & the engine's not running, like when you're messing w/ the distributor.